Code-JD/Windows11-Enterprise-Build/docs/overview.md

-# Windows 11 Enterprise Build & Hardening Project
+# Project Overview

-This repository documents my custom Windows 11 build workflow and automated hardening scripts.
+This HomeLab project rebuilds and hardens a Windows 11 workstation to simulate how an organization would secure and manage employee endpoints.

-The purpose of the project is to:
+The goals of the project are to:

-- Learn professional systems administration practices
-- Automate workstation builds and configuration
-- Apply enterprise-grade hardening policies
+- Learn and apply enterprise-grade security controls
-- Build a portfolio demonstrating technical proficiency
-- Develop repeatable infrastructure-as-code patterns

-## Project Objectives
-- Create a fully automated Windows 11 bootstrap script
+- Write automation using PowerShell
-- Implement debloating, optimization, and application provisioning
+- Implement repeatable system configuration
-- Apply CIS-aligned hardening controls
-- Document processes, troubleshooting, and decision-making
-- Track progress through Git versioning and pull requests
+- Use Git and documentation workflows used by real IT teams

-## Repository Structure
-/scripts → PowerShell automation scripts
-/config → JSON / YAML configuration files
-/docs → Documentation, notes, plans, and changelog /logs → Execution logs and validation reports

-## Tools Used
-- Windows 11 Enterprise
-- PowerShell 7
-- Git + GitHub
-- VS Code
-- winget
-- Local homelab environment
+- Produce logs suitable for SOC-style investigations
+- Build portfolio-ready material for IT/cybersecurity roles

+The system remains fully functional for gaming and development while following industry security practices.